chenxianpao/ceph-dokan-9.2.0/README.md

 Other
 -----------
-if can't run because interval_set.h, you need to change ino_t to long long from short in MinGW/include.
+if can't run because interval_set.h, you may need to change ino_t to unsigned long from short in MinGW/include.